-The total sulfuric acid released is reduced by the residual ammonia, or ammonia slip, from SCR or SNCR.
-This ammonia slip is calculated as follows, and is added to any ammonia injection from FGC before it is subtracted from the sum of the sulfuric acid manufactured.
+The total sulfuric acid released is reduced by the residual equivalent ammonia, or ammonia slip, from SCR or SNCR.
+This equivalent ammonia slip is calculated as follows, and is added to any ammonia injection from FGC before it is subtracted from the sum of the sulfuric acid manufactured.

-$$NH3{SCR} = K{s} \bullet B \bullet f{sreagent} \bullet S{NH3}$$ Equation 3-7
+$$NH3{SCR} = K_s \bullet B \bullet f{sreagent} \bullet S{NH3}$$ Eq.
+3-5

-Where $K_s$ is a constant, B is the coal burn in TBtu/yr, $f{sreagent}$ is the fraction of SCR operation with reagent injection, and $S{{NH3}}$ is the NH3 slip for the SCR/SCNR.
+Where K_S is a constant, B is the coal burn in TBtu/yr, $f{sreagent}$ is the fraction of SCR operation with reagent injection, and S{NH3} is the NH3 slip for the SCR/SCNR.
 This calculation and factors are described further in Section 4.

-Flue Gas Conditioning
+Ammonia from Flue Gas Conditioning

 Flue gas conditioning may involve injection of NH3 alone or NH3 with SO3.
 Thus, FGC can result in sulfuric acid manufacture or may result in sulfuric acid removal, if NH3 is injected alone or in quantities greater than the sulfuric acid.
-The following equation describes the calculation of ammonia that is used to reduce sulfuric acid.
+The following equation describes the calculation of equivalent ammonia that is used to reduce sulfuric acid.
 If ammonia is injected upstream of the APH, this value would be added to the residual ammonia from SCR/SNCR.
 If added downstream of the APH, the value would be subtracted from any downstream SO3 injection introduced by FGC.
-Where $K_e$ is a constant, B is the coal burn in TBtu/yr, $f_e$ is the fraction of coal burn with FGC operation, and $I{{NH3}}$ is the NH3 injected.
-This calculation and factors are described further in Section 4.